- Online Programs

 Amy B. Jessop, PhD, MPH

-Dr. Amy Jessop is Assistant Professor in the Department of Health Policy and Public Health.
+Dr. Amy Jessop is Assistant Professor of Health Policy and Public Health and Director of the HepTREC program in the Department of Health Policy & Public Health.
 Dr. Jessop's research and publications focus on the prevention, diagnosis and treatment of infectious diseases.
 Recent projects include an assessment of infectious disease screening and immunization in perinatal care, barriers to viral hepatitis prevention and treatment in high-risk populations, assessment of hepatitis risk factors in primary care, and influenza and pneumococcal immunization policies and practices in the nursing home setting.
 Current projects include an examination of barriers to adult hepatitis vaccination, screening for hepatitis C infection in OB/GYN seetings, and prevalence of hepatitis C in incarcerated populations.
-Dr. Jessop is a founder of HepTREC (The Delaware Valley Hepatitis Treatment, Research and Education Center) and serves on the Board of Directors of HepTREC, The Philadelphia Immunization Coalition, and Prevention Point Philadelphia.
+Dr. Jessop is a founder of HepTREC (Hepatitis Treatment, Research and Education Center) and serves on the Board of Directors of HepTREC, The Philadelphia Immunization Coalition, and Prevention Point Philadelphia.
 She received her BS from The Pennsylvania State University, the MPH from The University of Medicine and Dentistry of New Jersey and her PhD from Temple University.